mirbyte/DropGain/README.md

 ## Status

-**Still in active development.** Behavior, defaults, and edge cases will change.
+**Still in active development.** App will contain bugs.
+Behavior, defaults, and edge cases will change.

 - **Tested platform:** Windows only (by the author so far)
 - **macOS / Linux:** may work (Python + Tkinter + FFmpeg), but not tested